How to succeed as an Editor in Wordapp

 Best practices for editors

-- Start reading the text, if you right away spot spelling or grammatical errors send it back with a note saying: “I didn’t read the entire text, but found these, please fix them (remind the writer how to install the spell check).”
+- Start reading the text, if you right away spot spelling or grammatical errors send it back with a comment saying: “I didn’t read the entire text, but found these, please fix them (remind the writer how to install the spell check by sending them the link).”

 - If you see instructions not followed or tone issues.
 Send it back and give instructions.

 - Although you can send the text back even for a small typo, it usually is faster (and more fun) if you fix the small mistakes yourself.
-It is really up to you, though.
+(And both of you will get paid faster).

 Flag the task if: